StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 MAP<key_type,value_type>
 ```

 - `key_type`: the data type of the key.
-The key must be of a primitive type in StarRocks, such as numeric, string, or date.
+The key must be of a primitive type supported by StarRocks, such as numeric, string, or date.
 It cannot be of the HLL, JSON, ARRAY, MAP, BITMAP, or STRUCT type.
 - `value_type`: the data type of the value.
 The value can be of any supported type.

 Keys and values are **natively nullable**.